 Mill Mountain is the home of the Roanoke Star and includes miles of trails coursing up, down, and all around.
 Follow any one of them to see something you can’t see during full foliage seasons.

 Respect the Trails - Please be mindful of winter weather and conditions that can do serious damage to our trails.
+If it's muddy outside or the ground is wet, it's best to stay off the trails.
 This Roanoke Outside blog post is a great resource on tips for winter mountain biking in the region.

 Blue Ridge Parkway Bonus